Pleas, Riley W.

 (1926 – 2008)

-Born in Covina, California on June 16, 1926, prominent Seattle area builder Riley William Pleas was raised in Olympia.
-After grammar school, he and his brother were selected for officer training in the U.S. Navy V-12 program.
-Following service in the Navy, Riley studied architecture at the University of Michigan.
-It was there that he met his future wife, Nancy.
-They married on September 14, 1946 in Ann Arbor and moved to Seattle the following year.
+Born in Covina, California on June 16, 1926, Riley William Pleas was raised in Olympia, Washington.
+After grammar school, he and his brother were selected for officer training in the US Navy V-12 program.
+Following service in the US Navy, he studied architecture at the University of Michigan.
+It was there that he met his future wife, nursing student Nancy Seay.
+Riley and Nancy married on September 14, 1946 in Ann Arbor.
+They moved to Seattle in 1947 to raise a family.

 – Michael C Houser